sgibson91/binderhub-deploy/README.md

 The script will print the IP addresses of both the JupyterHub and the BinderHub to the terminal.
 It reads the BinderHub name from `config.json`.

+### upgrade.sh

+This script will automatically upgrade the helm chart deployment configuring the BinderHub and then prints the Kubernetes pods.
+It reads the BinderHub name and Helm chart version from `config.json`.

 ### teardown.sh